What is accidental damage cover?

 Examples of accidental damage for buildings insurance

-Below are some situations we’d likely cover:
+Below are some accidents we’d likely cover:

 • hammering a stray nail through a water pipe